When I got started with WordPress, one of the things that bothered me was the security issues associated with running a site built on PHP.

 Protective Layer at the Hosting Level

 By the way, CloudFlare is not a WordPress plugin.
-It’s designed as layer for the webhost and is suitable for any type of website, not just WordPress.
+It’s designed as a layer for the webhost and is suitable for any type of website, not just WordPress.

 It filters out a lot of the junk and debris of cyberspace – the low quality or suspicious traffic out there is less likely to get through and hit your server.